Last Updated on September 17, 2022 by Editorial Team

 - Are they starting to experience vomiting and diarrhea?

-- Are they beginning to meow in different tones than normal?
+- Are they beginning to meow in different tones than usual?

 - Do they have a runny nose or watery eyes?